 TUTOR-PHC is a one-year, pan-Canadian, interdisciplinary research capacity building program that has been training primary and integrated health care researchers and decision-makers from family medicine, nursing, psychology, epidemiology, social work, education, policy and many other disciplines since 2003.
-The SPCR has a competition in January each year to select a candidate for it's sponsored place.
+The SPCR has a competition in January each year to select and sponsor one place.